 The dame's right arm hung like a cheap microfiber lens cloth forgotten on a clothesline in monsoon season.
 An empty bottle lay on the floor underneath the chair.
 Her eye twitched ever so involuntarily as she slumped forward to reach for her bag.

 "Stop...just stop.
 I can't stand anymore.
 I'm sorry I asked."

 "I'm sorry you asked, too.
 You're not the first, and I doubt you'll be the last.
 So what's it going to be?"

 "I don't know.
 I don't care.
 Maybe..maybe...I'll just forget the whole thing."

 Her voice was beginning to quaver and her eyes were moist.
 I offered her the cheap microfiber lens cloth I keep on me for such occasions.
 She extended a trembling left hand to take it as she struggled to her feet.
 She swayed slightly as she headed for the door.

-"How am I supposed to know?
+"That might be smartest thing you said today.
+But what do I know?
 I'm just a two-bit camera junkie, with a two-chalupa-a-day habit, and...hey, where's my other bottle of Maalox?"

 Nikon Flash Unit Couplers @ Photography in Malaysia

 Suffers from a two-decade and counting film and manual focus SLR addiction.
 Has recently expanded into 1980's AF point and shoots, and (gack!)
 '90s SLRs.
 He even mixes in some digital.
 Definitely a sick man.